Diablo IV: How to Build Lord of Hatred Necromancer – Season 10

 Why the Lord of Hatred setup works this season

 Season 10 replaced older seasonal power systems with Chaos Perks, and that is what makes this build tick.
-You can equip three non-Unique Chaos Perks and one Unique Chaos Perk through the seasonal interface.
-The non-Unique slots are where you smooth out resource flow, minion uptime, and general damage.
-The Unique slot is where the build changes shape completely.
+You equip three non-Unique Chaos Perks and one Unique Chaos Perk through the seasonal interface.
+The non-Unique slots smooth out resource flow, minion uptime, and general damage.
+The Unique slot changes the build’s shape completely.
+(For the full system, see how to use War Plans and pick the best Chaos Perks.)

-For Necromancer, Alter the Balance is the important one.
+For Necromancer, Alter the Balance is the one that matters.
 It swaps how Core and Ultimate skills behave: Core skills gain cooldowns and stop costing Essence, while Ultimates lose their cooldowns and instead cost a large amount of Essence.
 That sounds awkward until you pair it with Lord of Hatred bonuses that favor minion and Ultimate damage.
-At that point, the build stops being a standard pet setup and becomes a resource-fed summon build where your army holds the screen together while you repeatedly cast an Ultimate that was never designed to be spammed.
+At that point the build stops being a standard pet setup and becomes a resource-fed summon build: your army holds the screen while you repeatedly cast an Ultimate that was never designed to be spammed.

-For players browsing Diablo IV: Season of Infernal Chaos Builds & Guides or comparing Class Guides, that is the real identity of this setup.
-It is not a separate Warlock class, not a hidden class quest, and not a soul shards build in the way other ARPGs use that term.
-The power comes from seasonal perk interaction and smart progression, not from a secret unlock chain.
+That is the real identity of this setup.
+It is not a separate Warlock class, not a hidden class quest, and not a soul-shards build.
+The power comes from seasonal perk interaction and smart progression.

 The core build pieces you should prioritize

-The safest way to think about the build is to split it into four jobs: your summons control the field, your Basic skill repairs your resource economy, your seasonal perks push the engine forward, and Army of the Dead becomes the finisher you cast far more often than usual.
+Split the build into four jobs: your summons control the field, your Basic skill repairs your resource economy, your seasonal perks push the engine forward, and Army of the Dead becomes a finisher you cast far more often than usual.

 • Primary damage plan: Lord of Hatred scaling plus repeated Army of the Dead casts once Alter the Balance is active.